Azure/enterprise-azureai/README.md

 ```shell
 azd init -t Azure/enterprise-azureai
 ```
-If you already cloned this repository to your local machine or run from a devcontainer or Github Code spaces you can run this command from the root folder.
+If you already cloned this repository to your local machine or run from a Dev Container or GitHub Codespaces you can run the following command from the root folder.
 ```shell
 azd init
 ```